 And of course, let’s not forget the biggest source of online entertainment with 1.8 billion users, Youtube.

 Lastly, one of the best ways to promote yourself, your brand, band, or podcast is by building your own website with your chosen domain name.
 This way, your audience and internet browsers can find you and get to know more about you through your website.
 That is why I’d recommend using Bluehost, to start a website in about 15 minutes.

 There are plenty of other platforms and ways to monetize your voice.
 But at the end of the day, it all comes down to marketing yourself, which is why it’s so important to have your own website.

 At the end of the day, whatever you do, do it with a passion! 🙂

-If you’re looking to make money off your music, we would definitely reconsider using Soundcloud alone.
+If you’re looking to make money with your music, we would definitely reconsider using SoundCloud alone.
 If you are a beginner, the best way is to make use of other services like Distrokid, Stem, Audiomack, or CDBaby to get your music out to as many people as possible.